 4. Splitting chores

-5. Giving to charity
+5. Donating to charity

 Volunteering or giving to charity is a way to show that you care about society and believe in giving back to it.
 Volunteering can take any form.
 You can:

 Related Reading: 12 Things To Do When Your Husband Chooses His Family Over You